MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Task Dependencies**:

-- The Functional Specification would be only completed once the Figma (design) and Excalidraw (Wireframe) would be entirely done.
+- The Functional Specifications would be only completed once the Figma (design) and Excalidraw (Wireframe) would be entirely done.
 - The Last Testing phase will start only after the first version is completed.
 - The First Version of the application would need all three sides to be completed.